Oppression: Social oppression

+According to Marilyn Frye, one of the most common characteristics of social oppression is the "double-bind", a situation where the oppressed are exposed to limited options, all of which incurring social penalty.
+An example of said situation exists for young women in the 21st century regarding sexual activity.
+Both sexual inactivity and sexual activity might incur a penalty.
+If a woman is sexually inactive, her parents might worry that she is abnormal, and men will complain that she is "frigid" and "uptight", while in the latter situation she may be condemned for being a whore.
+This scenario reveals how oppression may not necessarily be caused by individual oppressors, following Young's conclusions.

 Social oppression derives from power dynamics and imbalances related to the social location of a group or individual.
 Social location, as defined by Lynn Weber, is "an individual's or a group's social 'place' in the race, class, gender and sexuality hierarchies, as well as in other critical social hierarchies such as age, ethnicity, and nation".
 An individual's social location often determines how they will be perceived and treated by others in society.
 Three elements shape whether a group or individual can exercise power: the power to design or manipulate the rules and regulations, the capacity to win competitions through the exercise of political or economic force, and the ability to write and document social and political history.

-There are four predominant social hierarchies, race, class, gender and sexuality, that contribute to social oppression.
+Jim Sidanius suggests that there are four predominant social hierarchies, race, class, gender and sexuality, that contribute to social oppression.
+Audre Lorde, on the other hand, believes that there cannot be any hierarchy of oppression due to her experiences as both a Black and lesbian woman.
+In "There is no Hierarchy of Oppressions," she suggests that all oppressed groups share the same issue.
+She writes that "any attack against black people is a lesbian and gay issue", promoting the idea that due to intersectionality within a given group, all of its members and their respective groups are under threat, viewing the concept of oppression as originating from a root source which seeks to alienate all groups not in power.

+One aspect of social oppression's effectiveness is the stigmatization of "resistance": Resistance to oppression has been linked to a moral obligation, an act deemed necessary for the preservation of self and society.
+Resistance is sometimes labeled as "lawlessness, belligerence, envy, or laziness".